 Powder.
 The dried and finely powdered pulp of the guava fruit can be added to desserts and beverages.

 Eating guava is a simple and tasty way to get more daily fiber and vitamins.

 Liquid extract.
 Obtained from the distillation of guava fruits or leaves, this preparation is used topically for treating skin spots, sun damaged skin, skin rash, and other dermatological conditions.

 Syrup.
 A concentrated preparation of guava pulp, often mixed with sugar cane, can be taken orally to take advantage of its astringent and hypocholesterolemic properties.

 Capsule.
-Taking this supplemental form of guava provides all the benefits of the tropical fruit in standardized doses, which can be of help controlling both cholesterol and blood sugar levels.
+Taking this supplemental form of guava provides all the benefits of the tropical fruit in standardized doses, which can help control both cholesterol and blood sugar levels.

-Raw guava can be found at most grocery stores in the produce section year round, and the dried leaves of the plant, in both bulk and teabag form, as well as guava pulp pure powder, can be purchased from online retailers.
+Raw guava can be found in the produce section of most grocery stores.
+The dried leaves of the plant (in both bulk and teabag form) as well as guava's pulp powder can be purchased from online retailers.